MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    ![autorest output path](../media/o16n/data-scientist-python-client-library.png)

-## 2. Add authentication and header logic to your script
+## Part 2.
+Add authentication and header logic to your script

 Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).